-We’ve seen that technology will continue to surprise us throughout 2018.
-As recruiters we need to carry on optimising our use of the resources we have to hand and mustn’t forget that our candidates are well versed in technology.
+We’ve seen that technology will continue to surprise us as it evolves.
+As recruiters, we need to carry on optimising our use of the resources we have to hand and mustn’t forget that our candidates are well versed in technology.
 If we don’t keep up with the latest developments, we risk falling behind our competitors and losing amazing candidates.

 To chat to an expert on recruitment technology get in touch today;